There is perhaps no greater good than giving your own blood. In many cases, it can literally make the difference between life and death.

 What you can do:

-● Have a light snack after the donation.
-All centres provide fruits, juice and cookies to normalize your blood sugar level.
+- Have a light snack after the donation.
+All centers provide fruits, juice, and cookies to normalize your blood sugar level.
 Make sure your next meal is high in protein.
 Also remember to have fresh, seasonal fruits and vegetables and drink plenty of water, and other hydrating fluids, as the combination will help in generating new blood instantly.

 What you cannot do: